ebs-universe/cefkivy/README.md

   See https://bitbucket.org/chromiumembedded/cef/pull-requests/202/added-cefrenderhandler
   - The roadmap for Multitouch and gestures is not quite clear to me.
   See https://github.com/cztomczak/cefpython/issues/57

+### v66.0.9, April 2022

+  - Migrate to the new kivy_garden flower format.

 ### v66.0.6, v66.0.7, v66.0.8 March 2022